 One of Richard’s colleagues visited this hotel six months before we did, and actually got to go into the enclosure with them and play!
 See, cheetahs aren’t normally dangerous to adult humans.
 We’re too big to be viewed as prey to them (which is why I specified adult) so they act more like dogs than anything else.
 However, when we got there they would no longer let anyone into the enclosure, stating that the young cheetahs were too big now to play safely.
 We were able to pet one of the cheetahs through the enclosure though!

 That thing purred so loudly!
 It was quite crazy putting your hand through a fence and petting a cheetah… having it lick your hand with its crazy rough tongue.
 It really was just a big cat.

 Other than petting cheetahs, we got to stroke some bongos, feed ostrich and monkeys, as well as see the most adorable little pygmy hippopotamus.
 All in all, despite the disappointment that I wouldn’t be able to actually play football with a couple of cheetahs, it was still quite fun!
 Like a really exotic version of the Beacon Hill Park petting zoo.

-Afterwards we headed back to the hotel for some tea before dinner.
-The hotel has lots of peacocks roaming around (perhaps what first reminded me of Beacon Hill Park) as well as these crazy prehistoric type birds with the most dangerous looking beaks.
+Afterward, we headed back to the hotel for some tea before dinner.
+The hotel has lots of peacocks roaming around (perhaps what first reminded me of Beacon Hill Park) as well as these crazy prehistoric-type birds with the most dangerous-looking beaks.
 It might have driven Richard nuts how they kept trying to sneak up on us and steal food, but I loved it.
 You can bet that I was throwing them crumbs for sure!